-• All DNP applicants must submit three (3) letters of recommendation via the NursingCAS portal.
-One recommendation must be from each of the following: (1) former faculty, (2) immediate supervisor (person who can attest to the applicant's clinical abilities), and (3) character reference.
-Narrative letters are not required but may be submitted in addition to the required Likert-scale form.
+- All DNP applicants must submit three (3) letters of recommendation via the NursingCAS portal.
+One recommendation must be from each of the following: (1) a former faculty member/program administrator, (2) an immediate supervisor (person who can attest to the applicant's clinical abilities), and (3) a character reference. - Narrative letters are not required but may be submitted in addition to the required Likert-scale form.
 Narrative letters may be submitted to DNPapp@nsula.edu.